Generalized NS-algebras: Introduction

 A (classical) NS-algebra is an algebra with three products whose sum is an associative product, so these products ``split'' associativity.
 NS-algebras are in that sense alternatives to tridendriform algebras and to dendriform algebras, where the products on the latter split the associativity in two, rather than three, products.
 Motivated by algebraic K-theory and algebraic topology, Loday \cite{lodaydend} introduced a dendriform algebra as being an algebra $(A,\prec,\succ)$, for which the two products $\prec$ and $\succ$ satisfy for all $a,b,c\in A$, the~relations

 where $a\star b:=a\prec b+a\succ b$.
 Summing up these three relations, it is clear that $(A,\star)$ is an associative algebra; on it, the dendriform products provide some extra structure.
 A similar but more general concept, called tridendriform algebra, was introduced by Loday and Ronco in~\cite{lodayronco}.
-Both definitions were afterwards also adapted to other types of algebras than associative, for example Lie, Leibniz, pre-Lie and Jordan algebras, see for instance \cite{baiLdendri,Jdendri,prejordan,shengtang}.
-These definitions were generalized to arbitrary classes of algebras, i.e., to any class of algebras satisfying a given set of relations.
-This was done in an operadic context and language in \cite{baibellier,GK}, while we proposed in \cite{opv} an equivalent generalization, based on a natural bimodule property.
-For comparison with the definition of a generalized NS-algebra that we will propose, we recall from~\cite{opv} the definition of a $\cC$-dendriform algebra, where $\cC$ denotes the category of all algebras $(A,\mu)$ which satisfy a given set of multilinear relations $\cR_1=0,\dots,\cR_k=0$. \begin{definition} An algebra $(A,\prec,\succ)$ is said to be a \emph{$\cC$-dendriform algebra} if $(A\oplus A,\boxtimes)\in\cC$, where $\boxtimes$ is defined, for $(a,x),(b,y)\in A\oplus A$, by
+Both definitions were afterwards also adapted to other types of binary algebras, for example Lie, Leibniz, pre-Lie and Jordan algebras, see for instance \cite{baiLdendri,Jdendri,prejordan,shengtang}.
+These definitions were generalized to arbitrary categories of binary algebras satisfying a given set of multilinear relations.
+This was done in an operadic context and language in \cite{baibellier,GK,pei}, while we proposed in \cite{opv} an equivalent generalization, based on a natural bimodule property.
+For comparison with the definition of a generalized NS-algebra that we will propose, we recall from~\cite{opv} the definition of a $\cC$-dendriform algebra, where $\cC$ denotes the category of all binary algebras $(A,\mu)$ which satisfy a given set of multilinear relations $\cR_1=0,\dots,\cR_k=0$. \begin{definition} An algebra $(A,\prec,\succ)$ is said to be a \emph{$\cC$-dendriform algebra} if \hbox{$(A\oplus A,\boxtimes)\in\cC$}, where $\boxtimes$ is defined, for $(a,x),(b,y)\in A\oplus A$, by

 \end{definition} This is equivalent to saying: $(A,\star)\in\cC$ and $(A,\succ,\prec)$ is an $(A,\star)$-bimodule.
-For $\cC$ the category of associative algebras, one easily recovers \eqref{equ:dendri_def} from the definition.
+For $\cC$ the category of associative algebras, one easily recovers the relations \eqref{equ:dendri_def} from this definition.

-The notion of an NS-algebra was introduced by Leroux~\cite{leroux}, who defined them as algebras $(A,\prec,\succ,\vee)$, satisfying the following 4 relations:
+The notion of a (classical) NS-algebra was introduced by Leroux~\cite{leroux}, who defined an NS-algebra as an algebra $(A,\prec,\succ,\vee)$ with three operations, satisfying the following 4 relations: